 Foam Rubber Molding

 Foam rubber molding is process that is designed to combine foaming agents in order to create a flexible, air-filled product.
 Polyurethane is the most common type of rubber used to fabricate foam rubber products.
-Foam rubber molding is a very versatile process and is used in all kinds of settings.
+This type of rubber molding is a very versatile process and is used in all kinds of settings.

 There are two main types of foam rubber molding: open cell and closed cell.
 Open cell foam products are characterized by their interconnected networks of pores.